Sabicool/Medicine/index.md

 - Other national resources (e.g. eTG, AMH Online)
 - Other useful Australian resources: LITFL
 - Other useful resources: Teach Me Series (e.g. Teach me surgery, Teach me Obgyn), Amboss
-- Qbanks: I used emedici but there also exists passmedicine and armadex
+- Qbanks: I used eMedici but there also exists passmedicine and armadex
 # How I made these notes
 These notes are for the most part formatted in markdown and hopefully made to be quite presentable and accurate.
+The colour theme for this website is based off [catppuccin](https://github.com/catppuccin/catppuccin).

 I use a mixture of Emacs and Obsidian to take these notes[^1][^3].
 Emacs has been wonderful to use especially with [obsidian.el](https://github.com/licht1stein/obsidian.el).
 After a year of using Vanilla Emacs, I got tired of configuring everything myself and switched to [Doom Emacs](https://github.com/doomemacs/doomemacs) and have been quite happy with it.